Problems in nodding off

 Although there are many different sleep problems, insomnia is by far the most common.
 Insomnia is characterised by problems in falling asleep, waking during the night or early in the morning.
 Most of us will at some time during our lives suffer from insomnia to some degree.
 Most insomnia will cure itself, however sometimes it can persist for long periods, or become so bad that the person can feel like they’re not sleeping at all.
 First it’s important to understand about sleep itself.

 Sleep is not one uniform phenomenon.
 It comes in different ‘flavours’, if you like.

 Firstly, we have slow wave sleep (SWS) which is divided into stages 1, 2, 3 and 4; stage 4 sleep being known as deep sleep.
-The best-known aspect of sleep is of course dreaming which occurs mostly in Rapid Eye Movement sleep, or REM.
+The best-known aspect is of course dreaming which occurs mostly in Rapid Eye Movement sleep, or REM.
 This state is unlike other sleep stages as the brain is very active, so much so that it has been called ‘paradoxical sleep’.

 Interestingly, psychiatrist Thomas Wehr ran an experiment back in the 1990s in which people were thrust into darkness for 14 hours every day for a month.
 When their sleep regulated, a strange pattern emerged.
 They slept first for four hours, and then woke for one or two hours before drifting off again into a second four-hour sleep.